World Tennis: Hopman Cup

 The Hopman Cup is an annual team event which is contested by mixed-gender national teams.
-The first tournament was held in 1989, and the event has been sanctioned by the ITF since 1997.
+The first tournament was held in 1989, and the event has been sanctioned by World Tennis since 1997.
 The tournament is held over one week at the start of the tennis season (late December or early January) in Australia.
 Each year, eight nations are selected to compete, with one female and one male invited to attend.
 Two pools of four teams each play matches in a round-robin format, with the top team from each pool qualifying for the final.